The Winterthur Library

 Colonial Williamsburg: Audio Visual: Arthur L. Smith

-Colonial Williamsburg: Dept. of Collections: bills
+Colonial Williamsburg: Department of Collections: bills

-Colonial Williamsburg: Dept. of Collections: receipts
+Colonial Williamsburg: Department of Collections: receipts

-Colonial Williamsburg.: Dept. of Collections: worklists
+Colonial Williamsburg.: Department of Collections: work lists

 Colonial Williamsburg: film, narrative text